michaelxmroz/YAGE/README.md

 Please note that the Zig frontend is still very much a work-in-progress and development is ongoing for properly supporting crucial systems such as I/O, timing and rendering.

 ## Dependencies
-The front-end is dependent on WinAPI and the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).
+The Windows front-end depends on WinAPI and the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).

+The RasPi 4 kernel depends on [Zig](https://ziglang.org/download/).

 The back-end (YAGECore) is pure C++ without any external dependencies.
 It exposes a C API for binding to the Zig kernel.